Skip to main content

 Your body’s internal clock, or circadian rhythm, is profoundly influenced by hormonal fluctuations.
 Testosterone, for instance, has been shown to follow a circadian pattern, with levels naturally peaking in the morning after a night of restorative sleep.
 This peak is associated with energy, mental clarity, and drive.

 When sleep is fragmented or insufficient, this natural rhythm is blunted, which can, in turn, lower testosterone levels, creating a cycle of fatigue and poor sleep.
-Research indicates that men with lower often experience reduced sleep efficiency and more frequent awakenings.
+Research indicates that men with lower testosterone levels often experience reduced sleep efficiency and more frequent awakenings.

-In women, the interplay between is central to sleep quality.
+In women, the interplay between estrogen and progesterone is central to sleep quality.
 Estrogen plays a role in maintaining body temperature and influencing neurotransmitters that promote sleep.
 Its decline during perimenopause and menopause is frequently linked to the onset of night sweats and hot flashes, which are significant sources of sleep disruption.

 Progesterone has a calming, sedative-like effect on the brain, promoting relaxation and facilitating the onset of sleep.
 When progesterone levels fall, many women report increased anxiety and difficulty staying asleep, further contributing to the health declines associated with poor rest.